irineltudor/LetsCompete/README.md

 5. Sponsor - ”localhost:8080/sponsors”
 6. Tournament - ”localhost:8080/tournaments”

-The functionality of the application can be used with Postman or accessing "http://localhost:8080/swagger-ui.html#/"..
+The functionality of the application can be used with Postman or by accessing "http://localhost:8080/swagger-ui.html#/".

 How to use this app in Postman?
 1. Player